Environment & Greenways

 - Coordinates the development of new Shared-Use/ Bicycle Paths, with advice from the Bicycle and Pedestrian Subcommittee.

-- Licenses, with Conservation Commission approval and Agriculture Commission recommendations, farmland in city conservation areas, managing the property based on local needs.
+- Licenses, with Conservation Commission approval and Agriculture Commission recommendations, farmland in city conservation areas.

 - Sponsors conservation limited development projects, for example the Burts Bog Greenway, permanently protecting 120 acres as open space, creating five market-rate building lots and five affordable housing lots on 2.5 acres, and a 0.9 mile shared-use bicycle path.
 The path will eventually run from Sandy Hill Road to the New Haven and Northampton Canal Rail Trail at Route 10/Easthampton Road.